Heart and Souls

 Heart and Souls is a 1993 American fantasy comedy-drama film directed by Ron Underwood.
 The film stars Robert Downey Jr. as Thomas Reilly, a businessman recruited by the souls of four deceased people, his guardian angels from childhood, to help them rectify their unfinished lives, as he is the only one who can communicate with them.

+Heart and Souls was released by Universal Pictures on August 13, 1993.
+The film received mixed reviews from critics and grossed $16.5 million against a $25 million budget.